Blood Cancer

 Who are at risk of developing blood cancer

 The chances of developing blood cancer are higher in people with specific genetic mutations.
 The most common blood cancers in the U.S. are acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML), and chronic lymphocytic leukemia (CLL).
-Each of these blood cancers has a different risk factor, so it’s essential to learn more about them.
+Each of these blood cancers has a different risk factor, so learning more about them is essential.

 Treatment options for blood cancer